-To keep its guests healthy, 21c is following protocols developed with the guidance of the WHO, CDC & PHAC, AHLA, USTA, and state and local health officials.
-Masks are required, as are temperature checks.
-With things in flux all over the world right now, you can visit the Stay Well section of the hotel group’s website to learn about any updates in real time.
+To keep its guests healthy, 21c is following strict safety protocols, and with things in flux all over the world right now, you can visit the Stay Well section of the hotel group’s website to learn about any updates in real time.

 If you’re not staying on property but would like to see the 21c exhibits, which are always free and open to the outside public, you can book your free experience, whether as an individual, couple or family to ensure optimal safety.
-You can also reserve a free ticket for the Contemporary Arts Center next door and pop in to see the Vhils exhibit, one of our favorite Portuguese street artists whose work is on display through February.
+You can also reserve a free ticket for the Contemporary Arts Center next door.

 The Contemporary Arts Center is Cincy’s first contemporary art museum and one of the oldest contemporary arts institutions in the United States.
 The Zaha Hadid-designed building—hailed by the New York Times as “the most important American building to be completed since the Cold War”—hosts major exhibits that provoke and educate.
-Can’t make it to the CAC in time?
 This innovative center offers virtual 3D tours of its space and exhibits that you can take from home.

 If you prefer the convenience of your own place to that of a hotel, Mark deJong’s Swing House at 1373 Avon Place may be just the spot for you.
 Born in Holland but raised in Cincy, Mark moved to Camp Washington when he was a child and grew up on Avon Place; he currently lives in the warehouse his mother used for her pottery studio when he was growing up and builds what he refers to as “art houses,” immersive residences that put to use his artistry while also creating a unique and interactive lodging option.